-Management Fees 0.60%
+Management Fees 0.39%

 Distribution and/or Service (12b-1) Fees 0.25%

-Other Expenses 0.53%
+Other Expenses 0.24%

-Interest and Other Related Expenses 0.05%
+Interest and Other Related Expenses 0.01%

-Remaining Other Expenses 0.48%
+Remaining Other Expenses 0.23%

+Acquired Fund Fees and Expenses 0.04%

-Total Annual Operating Expenses 1.38%
+Total Annual Operating Expenses 0.92%

-Fee Waiver (and/or expense reimbursement) -0.26%
+Fee Waiver (and/or expense reimbursement), -0.10%

-Total Annual Operating Expenses After Fee Waiver (and/or expense reimbursement) 1.12%
+Total Annual Operating Expenses After Fee Waiver (and/or expense reimbursement) 0.82%

-Security Investors, LLC, also known as Guggenheim Investments (the "Investment Manager"), has contractually agreed through May 1, 2022 to waive fees and/or reimburse expenses to the extent necessary to limit the ordinary operating expenses (including distribution (12b-1) fees, but exclusive of brokerage costs, dividends on securities sold short, acquired fund fees and expenses, interest, taxes, litigation, indemnification, and extraordinary expenses) ("Operating Expenses") of the Series to the annual percentage of average daily net assets for the Series to 1.07%.
+- The Total Annual Operating Expenses in this table may not correlate to the expense ratios in the Series' financial highlights and financial statements because the financial highlights and financial statements reflect only the operating expenses of the Series and do not include Acquired Fund Fees and Expenses incurred by the Series through its investments in underlying investment companies. - Security Investors, LLC, also known as Guggenheim Investments (the "Investment Manager"), has contractually agreed through May 1, 2022 to waive fees and/or reimburse expenses to the extent necessary to limit the ordinary operating expenses (including distribution (12b-1) fees, but exclusive of brokerage costs, dividends on securities sold short, acquired fund fees and expenses, interest, taxes, litigation, indemnification, and extraordinary expenses) ("Operating Expenses") of the Series to the annual percentage of average daily net assets for the Series to 0.81%.
 The Investment Manager is entitled to reimbursement by the Series of fees waived or expenses reimbursed during any of the previous 36 months beginning on the date of the expense limitation agreement, provided that the Operating Expenses do not exceed the then-applicable expense cap.
-The agreement will expire when it reaches its termination or when the Investment Manager ceases to serve as such and it can be terminated by the Series' Board of Trustees, with certain waived fees and reimbursed expenses subject to the recoupment rights of the Investment Manager.
+The agreement will expire when it reaches its termination or when the Investment Manager ceases to serve as such and it can be terminated by the Series' Board of Trustees, with certain waived fees and reimbursed expenses subject to the recoupment rights of the Investment Manager. - The Investment Manager has contractually agreed through May 1, 2022 to waive the amount of the Series' management fee to the extent necessary to offset the proportionate share of certain expenses incurred by the Series through its investment in an underlying fund for which the Investment Manager or any of its affiliates also serves as investment manager.
+The agreement will expire when it reaches its termination or when the Investment Manager ceases to serve as such and it can be terminated by the Series' Board of Trustees.